Need help?

 How does the implementation process look?

-The implementation or execution of a THP project or system differs from client to client but generally follows these steps: Engineering design, manufacturing and factory tests, physical delivery of the THP system to the site, installation, on-site tests and commissioning.
+The implementation or execution of a THP project or system differs from client to client but generally follows these steps: engineering design, manufacturing and factory tests, physical delivery of the THP system to the site, installation, on-site tests and commissioning.

 Sustainability